muasiq/grit/exampleSite/content/english/faq/_index.md

 ---
 {{< faq "What services do you provide?" >}}

-We provide EPC services according to your requirements and specifications.
-Whether it is hardware-based or software-based service, we try to render our services with optimal performance.
+We provide EPC services according to your requirements and specifications. no matter whether it is hardware-based or software-based service, we try to render our services with optimal performance.

 {{</ faq >}}